Kleo-Karap/My_tattoo_chatbot/README.md

    1) Book a consulting appointment with the artist (this one should have a max. standard duration) or
    2) Search in the tattoo generator platform for inspiration. </p>

-*Price estimation*
-<p> A common intent of our customers is that they have a tattoo in mind and they reach out to us about the costing.
-Again the price estimation is strongly correlated with its size, its complexity and accordingly the time spent for it.
-So having a bot give an approximate price reply is saving Persa a lot of time in standard chat interactions.
-Also the price estimation function saves Persa from negotiating with customers not belonigng to her target group of customers. </p>

 ***
 Persa is a reknown solo artist in Thessaloniki with high-demand.
 She has customers coming all over Europe to visit her for her artwork!